Kyoku57/pygame_xps/src/video_adventure_game/README.md

 - CLIP_3,
 - CLIP_2

-The menu appears at the
+The menu appears at the first second of the scene and last 5 secondes.
+If no choice is selected, it will be the default one or the first one.

 And we want the following available Choices:
 - Go scene 2